TwoRingSoft/Pippin/README.md

 ## Code

-Pippin is split up into some top-level components: Core, Extensions and CanIHaz.
+Pippin is split up into some top-level components: Core, Extensions, Sensors and CanIHaz; these are organized under the `Core` and `Adapters` subspecs.
 The separate PippinTesting delivers tools to work with XCTest.

 ### Core